Go to the Nature Institute’s home page

 3. The classic study is that of M. von Senden.
 See also the discussion of “S.B.” in Gregory 1978 and that of “Virgil” in Sacks 1995.

 4. Anyone who would like a fuller exposition of the role of thought in what we perceive might want to read the three chapters by philosopher Ronald Brady in the freely available online book, Being on Earth: Practice In Tending the Appearances.
-For the fact that “culturally influenced” does not mean “merely cultural”, see Chapter 23.
+See also Chapter 23 (“The Evolution of Consciousness”) of the present book.

 5. If you wanted to speak in terms of physics, you would have to talk about forces entirely filling the space of the atom (and extending far beyond it).
-Such forces can be measured, but bits of “stuff” are never seen.
-The “pictures of atoms” we are sometimes shown are in fact graphs — for example, graphs of measured forces.
+Such forces can be measured, but bits of atomic or subatomic “stuff” are never seen.
+The “pictures of atoms” we are sometimes shown are in fact graphs — for example, graphs of measured forces — designed to look like material objects.
 And if the space of the atom is wholly permeated with forces, that fact gives us no basis for contrasting substantive particles with empty space.
-It merely shows that particle physicists have abstracted their understanding so far from the perceptible world that their theoretical constructs do not refer to anything like familiar elements of experience.
-These constructs are undoubtedly rooted in meaningful structure at the submicroscopic level — structure such as that given in the pattern of forces — but this is not yet to be speaking about things in the sense of material reality.
-As I try to show in Chapter 24, such things are products of the “marriage of sense and thought”.
+It merely shows that particle physicists have abstracted their understanding so far from the perceptible world that many of their theoretical constructs do not refer to anything like familiar elements of experience.
+These constructs are undoubtedly rooted in meaningful structure at the submicroscopic level — structure such as that given in a pattern of forces — but this is not yet to be speaking about things in the sense of material reality.
+As we have seen above, such things are always products of the “marriage of sense and thought”.
 Without both of these together, nothing is there for us.

 6. Physicists, having learned long ago not to assert the existence of real particles and waves in the sub-microscopic realm, came to speak instead of mathematical probabilities corresponding to various instrumental read-outs.
-What material reality these probabilities correspond to cannot be meaningfully discussed.
+What material reality these probabilities correspond to cannot be meaningfully discussed — so they often tell us.
 And this should be no surprise, given that the only reality we have is a reality of experience.
 Talking about contents of experience that we cannot actually experience leads to gibberish.

 Tags: explanation; inwardness (intention, idea, meaning)